karlfreeman/grape-cache_control/README.md

   desc 'A completely random endpoint' get '/very-random' do
-    # ensure proxy cache's do not cache this
+    # ensure proxy cache does not cache this
     cache_control :no_cache
     { very_random: Random.rand(100) }
   end

   desc 'An endpoint which rounds to the nearest 15 minutes' get '/fairly-static' do
-    # cache for 15 minutes
+    # cache for 15 minutes, publicly
     cache_control :public, max_age: 900
     { fairly_static: Time.at(Time.now.to_i - (Time.now.to_i % 900)) }
   end

   desc 'An endpoint which rounds to the nearest day' get '/reasonably-static' do
-    # cache for 15 minutes, however allow the proxy cache to cache for the whole day
+    # cache for 15 minutes, however allow the proxy cache to hold on to it a day
     cache_control :public, max_age: 900, s_maxage 86400
     { reasonably_static: Time.at(Time.now.to_i - (Time.now.to_i % 86400)) }
   end

   desc 'A very secure endpoint'
   get '/your-bank-account-details' do
-    # explicitly don't store or cache this response
+    # explicitly don't store or cache this response and assume its immediately stale
     cache_control :private, :must_revalidate, max_age: 0
     { your_bank_account_details: '0000-0000-0000-0000' }
   end